Stephen-c-Kelly/WorldLeaderQuiz/README.md

 // Step 4 - The state of the menu should be rendered to the user -- create 'render' function (will be defined later)
--- create 'updateMenu' which will display the intro copy and menu, and play game button
+-- create 'updateMenu' which will display the intro copy and menu, and Play Game button
-*** is this the same as the "set board to menu" step in the init function?
--- create a click event that listens for the user's selection of region and stores the choice -- create a click event called play that calls the following functions when the Play Game button is triggered:
+**** is this the same as the "set board to menu" step in the init function? **** -- create a click event that listens for the user's selection of region and stores the choice -- create a click event called play that calls the following functions when the Play Game button is triggered:
 ----activeStack